HenrikBengtsson/ucsf-vpn/README.md

 If you have problems connect, you can confirm you are using the correct username and password via the USCF VPN web proxy (https://remote.ucsf.edu/).

+Alternatively to command-line options, the username and password can also be specified in file `~/.ucsfvpnrc`.
+See `ucsf-vpn --help` for more details.

 ## Disconnect
 ```sh
 ucsf-vpn stop
 ```

 ## Usage
 ```sh
 ucsf-vpn --help